Shivook

 A controlled A/B test in VWO.
 Same product.
 Same SKU.
 Same traffic source.
 Half the visitors went through the new funnel.
 Half stayed in the existing path.

 At 12,893 visitors the new funnel was a winner on both revenue per visitor and conversion rate, each at its own confidence interval.
-The brand made the new funnel permanent immediately.
+The brand rolled the new funnel out to all of that traffic.

 A new funnel is not automatically better than the old one.
 The only way to know is the test.